-IEEE Xplore, the IEEE’s premier online content delivery platform, currently includes abstracts of Wiley-IEEE Press books in Xplore’s online search.
-However, later this year, all of the more than 500 titles in the imprint will be offered as searchable, full-text chapters in IEEE Xplore.
+IEEE Xplore, IEEE’s premier online content delivery platform, currently includes abstracts of Wiley-IEEE Press books in Xplore’s online search and all of the more than 700 titles in the imprint are offered as searchable, full-text chapters in IEEE Xplore.
 This will enable the work of IEEE Press authors to reach a much wider audience, who may use it in searches integrated with other IEEE content.

-The Xplore content plan will open other options for use of IEEE Press content, and these will be shared on a continuing basis with authors in special communications, and in postings on the IEEE Press web site.
+The Xplore content plan opens other options for use of IEEE Press content, and these will be shared on a continuing basis with authors in special communications, and in postings on the IEEE Press website.

 What is the royalty rate for authors?